 - Supported WFP’s transition in vulnerable communities with stable food markets from traditional food distribution to cash and vouchers, to save time and money and to support the growth of local economies.

-- Providing marketing expertise and building digital infrastructure to help brands and consumers fundraise and advocate for the fight against hunger.
+- Providing marketing expertise and building digital infrastructure to help brands and consumers fundraise and advocate to achieve Zero Hunger.

 - Raising funds to provide nutritious meals to school children and to support emergency operations.